LEARN

 • "Pre-owned" or "secondhand" is more accurate

 Vintage generally means 20-100 years old.
 The piece should represent the style of its era.
-In 2024, "vintage" legitimately covers roughly 1924-2004.
+Today, that legitimately covers roughly the mid-1920s through the mid-2000s.
 A piece from the 1990s can be vintage.
 A piece from 2018 cannot.

 Vintage is generally 20-100 years old.
 Antique is 100+ years old—this is more standardized, as U.S. Customs officially defines antiques as items over a century old.
 Retro refers to new items designed to look like older styles.
 Mid-century modern specifically covers 1945-1969.